Matters related to curriculum touch students most closely. They affect what is taught in classrooms and how it’s taught. Curriculum matters!

 The Common Core State Standards update the way we prepare students for the future.
 While the standards set out expectations for English language arts and math, they are impacting teaching and learning across the curriculum.

-STEM stands for Science, Technology, Engineering and Mathematics education.
-In our technology-rich world, acquiring strong STEM skills matters more than ever for college and career readiness.
+STEAM stands for Science, Technology, Engineering, Arts and Mathematics education.
+In our technology-rich world, creativity is crucial and acquiring strong skills in all these areas matters more than ever for success.
 Parents have important roles to play in helping their kids succeed in these fields.

 Parents know: The arts matter.
 That’s why parents and PTA members consistently rate Arts Education as a priority.
 And based on that, California State PTA continues to advocate for a complete education that includes the arts for every child.